katsof/katsof/README.md

 - 👋 Hi, I’m @katsof
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning various NLP methods and Deep Learning
+- 🌱 I'm a forever learner currently interested in GPT and Baysian models
 - 💞️ I’m looking to collaborate on any exciting new project!
-- 📫 How to reach me sofia.mobley1@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/sofia-bolte-kistner-mobley-910625133/

 <!---
 katsof/katsof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.